The bathroom is, of course, not a room you could do away with. But sometimes, you wish you didn’t have to care for it so often.

 Challenge what you know about the traditional shower setup.
 A wet room is a bathroom without shower doors.
 You don’t have to worry about any barriers getting in the way of your cleaning.
 Water moves easily towards the drain in your shower and your bathroom is bigger and brighter as well.
 If a wet room is not for you, you could also go frameless with shower doors that don’t have an aluminum frame, which is where mildew and soap scum often collect.

 Contact Advanced Builders & Contractors for bathroom remodeling in Westwood and throughout the LA area.
-We are a licensed and bonded contractor.
+We are a licensed and insured contractor.